jlimadev/aws-certification-cloud-practitioner-notes/notes/ec2-elb-asg/README.md

 - **Scalability**: is the ability for a system to accommodate a larger load by making the hardware stronger (vertical scale, scale-up) or by add nodes (horizontal scale, scale-out).

 - **Elasticity**: Once the system is scalable, elasticity means that there will be some "auto-scaling" so that system can scale based on the load.
-This is "cloud-friendly": pay-per-use, match demand, optmize costs.
+This is "cloud-friendly": pay-per-use, match demand, optimize costs.

 - **Agility**: (not related to scale - distractor), new IT resources available very quickly. (one click away, what used to happen in weeks)